-The cherry blossoms in Washington DC get most of the attention in Spring, but every April brings another beautiful spring flower — the bluebells that grow along the Potomac River.
+The cherry blossoms in Washington DC get most of the attention in spring.
+However, April brings another beautiful spring flower to the DC region—the Virginia Bluebells that grow along the Potomac River.
 An easy hike at Riverbend Park is a particularly beautiful place to see these blueish-pink wildflowers that are native to Virginia.

-The park hosts a wonderful Bluebells at the Bend Festival every spring, with live music, wagon rides, and guided tours with naturalists (see above for details).
+The park hosts a wonderful Bluebells at the Bend Festival every spring (info above), with live music, wagon rides, and guided tours with naturalists (see above for details).
 Personally, I prefer to go on a quiet weekday and stroll among the flowers, look for wildlife, and celebrate the arrival of my favorite time of year.

 Meadowlark Botanical Gardens, Vienna